woossi0/suite/docs/usermanual/source/cartography/rt/heatmap.rst

 Input
 -----

-The Heatmap rendering transformation is applied to an input dataset containing features with vector geometry.
+The Heatmap rendering transformation is applied to an input dataset containing features with **vector** geometry.
 The geometry may be of any type.
-Point geometries are used directly.
-Non-point geometry types are converted to points using the centroid of the geometry.
+Point geometries are used directly, while non-point geometry types are converted to points using the centroid of the geometry.
 The dataset is supplied in the ``data`` parameter.

 Optionally, features can be weighted by supplying an weight attribute name using the ``weightAttr`` parameter.
 The value of the attribute is used to weight the influence of each point feature.

 Output
 ------

-The output of the transformation is a single-band raster.
+The output of the transformation is a single-band **raster**.
 Each pixel has a floating-point value in the range [0..1] measuring the density of the pixel relative to the rest of the surface.
 The raster can be styled using a ``<RasterSymbolizer>``.

 In order for the SLD to be correctly validated, the RasterSymbolizer ``<Geometry>`` element must be present to specify the name of the input geometry attribute (using ``<Geometry><ogc:PropertyName>...</ogc:PropertyName></Geometry>``)

 Example
 -------

 The heatmap surface in the map image above is produced by the following SLD.
 (The map image also shows the original input data points styled by another SLD, as well as a base map layer.)
+You can adapt this SLD to your data with minimal effort by adjusting the parameters.

 .. code-block:: xml
    :linenos: